continuouspipe/remote-environment-client/README.md

 These are only needed if you want to log usage stats using https://keen.io/.

+### ANYBAR_PORT

+This is only needed if you want to get [AnyBar](https://github.com/tonsky/AnyBar) notifications.
+A value needs to be provided, even if you want to use the default port of 1738, as the notification are not sent when no port number is provided.

 ### Kubernetes settings

 These are asked for by the `set up` command but are not stored in the project config file.
 The